 For this step, your options are, in order:

-- Inpatient; the clinical choice for more severe addictions that require MAT and medical supervision
+- Partial Hospitalization Program (PHP); the clinical choice for more severe addictions that require MAT and medical supervision

-- Florida model; a combination of inpatient and Intensive Outpatient programs for individuals who may require the above but can still begin residential programs
+- Florida model; a combination of PHP and Intensive Outpatient programs for individuals who may require the above but can still begin residential programs

-- Intensive Outpatient; a residential option, where patients receive intensive care and supervision
+- Intensive Outpatient; an option where patients receive intensive care and supervision

 In all cases, all such programs offer professional supervision and counseling.
-The factors that differ are the setting, varying between clinical and residential, the intensity of care received, the frequency of therapy sessions, and each program’s exact focus on specific skills and medication management.
+The factors that differ are the setting, the intensity of care received, the frequency of therapy sessions, and each program’s exact focus on specific skills and medication management.

 #3 The Importance of Aftercare – Ongoing Treatment